Tarunb0/DevOps-docs-hub/jenkins/jenkins-install-IaC-tools.md

 # Setup & Installation for Infrastructure as Code (IaC) Tools on Jenkins

- The detailed steps for installing Terraform, AWS CLI, Azure CLI, and Google Cloud SDK (gcloud) on a Jenkins server:
+Here are the comprehensive instructions for installing Terraform, AWS CLI, Azure CLI, and Google Cloud SDK (gcloud) on a Jenkins server:

 1. **Installing Terraform**: